wueffel/russian-radio-frequencies/README.md

 - 7000-7200 kHz (40m)
 - 14100-14350 kHz (20m)

-please add verified frequencies and modulation, by creating a pull request!
+please add verified frequencies and modulation, by creating a pull request or an issue!